 Specialist Nurse/Cognitive Behavioural Therapist (Oncology)

 I have worked in the Cancer Psychological Service since 2000.
 The main part of my role is providing psychological therapy to support patients and relatives affected by cancer.
 I use a variety of methods to find the best way to help each person.
 I have a special interest in Cognitive Behavioural Approaches.
 In my spare time I love gardening and to listen to music.

 Senior Registered Nurse, Psycho-Oncology

 I have worked in the Cancer Psychological Service since 2017.
 Before this I worked on the wards in the Queens Centre since 2011.
 I use a range of approaches to support patients and relatives with cancer-related concerns.
 I am passionate about using CBT (Cognitive Behavioural Therapy) as it's a collaborative form of therapy.
 I feel the techniques learned in this therapy can help us recognise and learn new ways to problem solve and cope.
 Then these can be used for the rest of your life.
 Outside of work I enjoy attending concerts, the theatre, cooking and gardening.

 Psychological Support Worker

 Senior Psychological Support Worker (Oncology)

-I joined the Cancer Psychological Service quite recently in 2020 after completing a MSc degree in Health Psychology.
+I joined the Cancer Psychological Service in 2020 after completing a MSc degree in Health Psychology.
 I feel privileged to be able to provide support to patients and relatives affected by cancer.
 Before my current role I volunteered in various care environments since 2013, including the Queens Centre since 2016.
 Out of work I enjoy walking, reading, learning to crochet and spending time with my family.